 Places like wedinspire.com are a great source for inspiration.
 Just type in your location, and you’ll get a list of potential wedding venues.
 You’ll see the price listed among each description.
 So it’s easy to keep your budget in check.

 When considering an outdoor wedding venue idea, don’t forget about the rentals.
-It’ll be up to you to bring in items such as:
+It’ll be up to you to bring in items such as inflatable marquee tents from Pop-Up Parties.
+You also need to rent the below:

 - Tablecloths and napkins